Graph-Aware Contrasting for Multivariate Time-Series Classification: Experimental Results

 Table~\ref{tab:sota} shows the comparisons with SOTA methods.
-From the table, we observe that GCC achieves the best performance on four out of five datasets.
-Particularly, GCC gains great improvements on HAR and ISRUC, improving by 1.44\% and 3.13\% respectively regarding accuracy.
-In the remaining case where GCC achieves the second best, the gap of GCC with the best result is marginal, i.e., only 0.4\% lower than the best accuracy.
-Meanwhile, GCC has smaller variances, indicating that our GCC is more robust and stable.
+From the table, we observe that TS-GAC achieves the best performance on eight out of ten datasets.
+Particularly, TS-GAC gains great improvements on HAR and ISRUC, improving by 1.44\% and 3.13\% respectively regarding accuracy.
+In the remaining cases where TS-GAC achieves the second best, the gaps of TS-GAC with the best result are marginal, e.g., only 0.4\% lower than the best accuracy for FM.
+Meanwhile, TS-GAC has smaller variances, indicating that our TS-GAC is more robust and stable.

+The superior performance can be attributed to the spatial consistency achieved by TS-GAC.
+To intuitively demonstrate this spatial consistency, we visualized sensor features from different views, comparing TS-GAC with two competitive methods, TS2Vec and TAGCN.
+We first visualized the individual sensor features.
+As shown in Fig. \ref{fig:visual_sensor}, TS-GAC exhibits clearer sensor clusters than TS2Vec and TAGCN, emphasizing its ability to learn robust sensor features.
+Based on the clear sensor features, the features extracted from weak and strong views are aligned.
+Specifically, TS-GAC obtains closer feature clusters for the same sensors in weak and strong views, demonstrating its capability to learn consistent sensor features across different perspectives.